Julian/cardboard/docs/rules/game_concepts.rst

 100.3
 -----

 Some casual variants require additional items, such as specially designated cards, nontraditional *Magic* cards, and dice.
-See section 9, Casual Variants.
+See section 9, :ref:`casual`.

 100.4
 -----